becdetat/portal/README.md

 - Vue
 - TypeScript

-This is a devcontainer, so use VS Code to start the Docker container.
-(See **Environment** for more details.)

 Rather than use Vite to serve the frontend, we're using it to build the frontend statically (in a watch loop) and write it to the `wwwroot` folder within the API.
 The API then serves the frontend statically from the root request path.
 This keeps things simple - a single server, a consistent production deploy story, and no annoying CSRF issues in development.

+Eventually this will be released as a Docker container, with a configurable volume for the SQLite database.

-## Initial setup and getting runnint
+## Initial setup and getting running
-### Environment
-As this is a devcontainer, it needs a Docker container for it to work in development.

-1. Install Docker
-2. Install the `Dev Containers` extension in VS Code

-To run commands within the container use the terminal in VS Code.

 ### Frontend
 1. `cd frontend`
 2. `npm install`
 3. `npm run build-and-watch`

 The `npm run build-and-watch` command enters a watch loop which builds the frontend and writes it to `../backend/wwwroot` (which is served by the API).

 ### Backend
 1. `cd backend/Api`